 Click the images below to access local resources.
-For a comprehensive list of our community resources available beyond the COVID-19 response, please click the button below.
+For even more resources, click the button below .

 How North Shore CAP is responding

-At this time, North Shore Community Action Programs office is closed to the staff as well as the public.
+At this time, North Shore Community Action Programs is open and ready to help those in need!
+However, our physical offices remain closed to the public and we are not holding fact-to-face meetings at this time.
 Staff is working remotely and is doing everything they can to support the needs of clients and the community.
 Below is a program specific update on how North Shore CAP is currently operating:

-- Energy Conservation Jobs are being completed swiftly and all other operations with the exception of emergency heat calls, are suspended.
+- Energy Conservation Jobs are being completed swiftly and safely in accordance with all safety protocols.
 Calls and emails are being returned.

 - Adult Education and Workforce Development No classes are being held.
 However, there are online course work opportunities and our teachers are providing one on one tutoring by phone or video conferencing.

 - Housing Pathways Our team of dedicated case managers are working remotely.
 They are calling clients daily to check on how they are feeling, do they need food, etc.

 - Community Outreach The team is checking in with clients daily to make sure they are well, they have food, etc. They are available to answer questions and make referrals for people who need assistance and they are able to provide emergency funds assistance.

 - Elder Home Care Our Home Care aides continue to see clients.
 With a protocol in place for them to report illness for the elders they visit, and diligently following CDC recommendations, Aides are safely caring for elders.

 NSCAP provides social services that enable low-income families and individuals to obtain the skills and knowledge they need to become economically self-sufficient, civically engaged, and to live in dignity and decency.